MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Evaluation

-The original DBSCAN takes updates as inputs and cosine similarity as a metric to the cluster.
+The \texttt{FLAME} takes updates as inputs and cosine similarity as a metric for clustering.
 Note on the server side, \emph{Model Segmentation} does not need to identify which cluster is malicious/semi-honest.
-We consider false positives to occur if semi-honest clients are grouped with the malicious and vice versa.
-On average, under GA, the TPR and TNR improve 0.151 and 0.126 in the original method to 1 in weights-BRIEF, respectively.
-Since BRIEF is based on SignSGD, only the signs of updates are taken.
-Ignoring the magnitude effect, there is a reduction in TPR (an average reduction of 0.046 as compared to weights-BRIEF).
+We consider false positives to occur if semi-honest clients are grouped with the malicious.
+On average, under GA, the TPR and TNR improve from 0.151 and 0.126 in \texttt{FLAME} to 1 in \texttt{weights-MUDGUARD}, respectively.
+Since \texttt{MUDGUARD} is based on SignSGD, only the signs of updates are taken.
+Ignoring the magnitude effect, there is a reduction in TPR (an average reduction of 0.046 as compared to \texttt{weights-MUDGUARD}).
 Furthermore, TNR does not drop as we set the appropriate parameters according to Theorem~\ref{the:1}.
-The same changes can be captured in the case of LFA: weights-BRIEF has an average increase of 0.3 and 0.324 in TPR and TNR, respectively, as compared to the original method.
-Compared with weights-BRIEF, BRIEF drops by 0.04 and 0.05.
-We see that under other attacks (including LFA, Krum, Trim, AA, BA, and EA), TPR and TNR are lower than the case under GA.
-Because they launch attacks on either training data or optimizing poisoned models, the semi-honest and malicious updates at the beginning of training have high similarities, resulting in those updates being clustered together, which may yield increasing cases {of misclustering}.
-Besides, the true rates of CIFAR-10 are higher than those of MNIST and FMNIST.
-We may further set more iterations to train ResNet-18.
-After the model converges, the true rates may reach almost 100\%.
-In this way, we may obtain more correct clusters.
+The same changes can be captured in the case of LFA: \texttt{weights-MUDGUARD} has an average increase of 0.3 and 0.324 in TPR and TNR, respectively, as compared to \texttt{FLAME}.
+Compared with \texttt{weights-MUDGUARD}, \texttt{MUDGUARD} drops by 0.04 and 0.05.
+We see that under other attacks (LFA, Krum, Trim, AA, BA, and EA), TPR and TNR are lower than the case under GA.
+Because they launch attacks on either training data or optimizing poisoned models, all updates at the beginning of training have high similarities, yielding those updates being clustered together and the cases of misclustering.
+The true rates of CIFAR-10 are higher than those of (F)MNIST, because we can set more rounds to train ResNet-18.
+After the model converges, the true rates reach almost 100\%.
+Thence, \texttt{MUDGUARD} obtains more correct clusters.